rverk/kangaroo/README.md

 3. Trims out all of the `FileSystem` operations that are irrelevant to S3.

 Th overall performance boost varies based on the number of input directories (S3 prefixes in this case).
 With 10 or more input directories, you can expect 2-3x faster split discovery.

-If your input splits share a common S3 prefix, you will get the most performance boost.
+If your input directories share a common S3 prefix, **only add the common prefix to your job**.
+This will give you the biggest performance boost because the input format takes advantage of `AmazonS3.listObjects`.
 In one test of 7000 input files that shared a common prefix, our input format discovered splits in 10 seconds, whereas the Hadoop `FileInputFormat` took 730 seconds.

 ## Job setup